In celebration of Black History Month, the Cambridge Police Department is proud to showcase its rich history of African American officers.

 On April 1, 1915, Officer Herbert Halliday became the first African American officer to be hired under civil service.
 In 1921, Officer Halliday rescued seven people, two brothers, and five members of the Duane family from a burning building located at 303 River Street.

 Officer Calvin Kantor, Sr. (left) was appointed to the Cambridge Police Department in 1963 and promoted to Sergeant in 1975.
 He was the department's first African American to be promoted to the rank of Lieutenant in 1983 and in 1992 the first to be promoted to Superintendent.
-His sons, Calvin Kantor, Jr. and Frederick Kantor, and daughter-in-law, Evelyn Kantor-Lugo, are currently serving as officers with the Cambridge Police Department.
+His son, Calvin Kantor, Jr. recently retired from the Cambridge Police Department, while his other son, Frederick Kantor, and daughter-in-law, Evelyn Kantor-Lugo, are currently serving as officers with the Cambridge Police Department.

 Perry Anderson became the first African American head of the Cambridge Police Department in May 1991, when he was appointed the department's first Police Commissioner.
 During his tenure, Anderson implemented the first command staff in the department's history and the creation of community-oriented policing in the city, He retired from the department in December 1995.